Carnival Victory

 Who It's Best For

 Families: If you are planning on bringing the kids, the boisterous, active atmosphere on board will keep everyone entertained.
-And while the little ones are making new friends at the kids club, parents can head to the adults-only area.
+And while the little ones are making new friends at the kids club, parents can head to the somewhat quieter adults-only area.

 Don't Say We Didn't Warn You

-Sales Pitches: From the moment you board the ship, crew members will try to sell you extras: photos, videos, cocktails, artworks, shore excursions, even teeth whitening.
+Sales Pitches: From the moment you board the ship, crew members will try to sell you extras: photos, videos, cocktails, artwork, shore excursions, and even teeth whitening.
 The constant barrage of offers can feel overwhelming.
 Just remember that this helps keep the base price low, and you can always say, “No, thanks.”